jarviscanada/jarvis_data_eng_GozdeArslan/linux_sql/README.md

 ### Deployment

-The project deployed on github from the JRD (jarvis Remote Desktop)
+The project deployed on Github from the JRD (jarvis Remote Desktop).Database managed by using Postgres Docker.
+Host agent timed controlled by the Crontab.

 ## Improvements